Quick Start Guide#

 ctest --test-dir build --output-on-failureUsing Join in Your Project#

-Once installed, you can use Join in your CMake projects:
+Once installed, use Join in your CMake projects:

 cmake_minimum_required(VERSION 3.14)